WeirdConstructor/3DPrining_MakerGrid/README.md

 - Build Cubes in sizes 1x1, 3x1, 7x1, 11x1, 15x1 offer a way to extend
   the maker grid into 3 dimensions.
+    - Also with a slim variant that has the "\_s" as postfix.
+    - And a base extension variant, that can be plugged to the side of the MakerGrid bases with an "\_x" postfix.

 ![MakerGrid Build Cubes](res/build_cubes.png)